orchestral/toolkit-docs/testbench/the-basic.md

 ::: warning Root Package Discovery

-Be aware that root package doesn't automate using package discovery on any version below `v7.11.0` and you need to define it using [Package Service Providers](#package-service-providers) or registering it to the application using `php vendor/bin/testbench package:discover` command.
+Be aware that the root package doesn't automate using package discovery on any version below `v7.11.0` and you need to define it using [Package Service Providers](#package-service-providers) or registering it to the application using `php vendor/bin/testbench package:discover` command.
 :::

 ## Overriding Default Service Providers